 The OneShiftOnly optimizer targets a fast optimization by moving parameters more aggressively.
 It works with OpenMP and GPU and can be considered for large systems.
-This method relies on the effective weight of correlated sampling rather than the cost function value to justify a new set of parameters.
-If effective weight is larger than minwalkers, the new set is taken no matter the cost function value decreases or not.
-If a proposed set is rejected, the standard output prints the measured ratio of effective samples to the total number of samples and adjustment on minwalkers can be made if needed.

-linear met nod parameters name datatype values $\mathbf{default}$ description shift_i real > 0 0.01 Direct stabilizer added to the Hamiltonian matrix shift_s real > 0 1.00 Initial stabilizer based on the overlap matrix
+This method relies on the effective weight of correlated sampling rather than the cost function value to justify a new set linear method parameters name datatype values $\mathbf{default}$ description shift_i real > 0 0.01 Direct stabilizer added to the Hamiltonian matrix shift s real > 0 1.00 Initial stabilizer based on the overlap matrix